yeoman/yeoman/cli/docs/docs.md

 * Run unit tests in headless WebKit via PhantomJS
 * Create appcache via Confess.js in PhantomJS
 * Publish optimized app to folder

+## Frequently Asked Questions

+**What is a package manager?**

+A package manager runs through a command-line interface and is a tool for automating the process of installing, upgrading, configuring and managing dependencies for projects.

+**What is a command-line interface?**

+A command-line interface is a means for developers to interact with a system using text commands.
+On OSX this this is often done using the Terminal and on Windows we use the command shell or a third-party tool such as [Cygwin](http://www.cygwin.com/).